thanhhao98/UTH_AL_PRACTICE/README.md

 The implementation includes several safeguards to prevent infinite loops and ensure reasonable performance:

-1. **Maximum Iteration Limit**: The Bellman-Ford algorithm is capped at a maximum number of iterations (controlled by `--max-iterations`), preventing excessive runtime for large graphs.
+1. **Maximum Iteration Limit**: The Bellman-Ford algorithm is capped at a maximum number of iterations equal to the number of vertices (capped at 1000), preventing excessive runtime for large graphs.

 2. **Early Termination**: The algorithm stops early if no edge relaxations occur in an iteration, significantly speeding up execution for well-behaved graphs.